Short description of the study goes here. And be sure to update the link below to the new spotlight page you just created.

 - Casey Lynch, NP

 DSME classes are offered for children diagnosed with type 1 and type 2 diabetes.
-For more information consult Pediatric Endocrinology and Diabetes and the Mass General Hospital for Children.
+For more information consult Pediatric Endocrinology and Diabetes and the Mass General for Children.

 Our Diabetes Educators: